-Only two drought permits were included in South Staffordshire Water's Drought Plan 2018; Blithe/Trent drought permit and River Severn Works drought order.
+South Staffordshire Water produced a draft Drought Plan 2021, which noted that the drought options were under review12.
+However, only two drought options were included in South Staffordshire Water's Drought Plan 201813; the Blithe/Trent drought permit and River Severn Works drought order, remain that could have in-combination effects with STW.

 The drought permit involving the River Blithe and River Trent authorises a reduction in the 'Hands-Off' flow at North Muskham to allow abstraction of 23 MI/d River Blithe and 9 MI/d from the River Trent.
 When the Blithe and the Trent drought permit is operated in isolation, the effects on the river system were assessed by South Staffordshire Water as negligible.
-No cumulative effects were identified between this South Staffordshire Water drought permit/order and concurrent implementation of the https://www.yorkshirewater.com/media/2475/drought-plan-2019-appendices.pdf South Staffs Water Final Drought Plan October 2018.
-Accessed at Our Drought Plan | South Staffs Water (south-staffs- water.co.uk)
+No cumulative effects were identified between this South Staffordshire Water drought permit/order and concurrent implementation of the Tittesworth Reservoir and River Churnet drought order further upstream in the River Trent catchment.